 Bill is responsible for all ecological projects at NH Heritage.
 He is also responsible for the revision of the endangered and threatened plant list, and conducts many of our field inventory projects.
 He has a Master of Science in Botany from the University of Rhode Island, where his thesis research focused on the degree to which geomorphological factors can be used to predict vascular plant diversity.
 Prior to NH Heritage, Bill was a Plant Community Ecologist with the Massachusetts Audubon Society, a Plant Inventory Specialist with the Audubon Society of Rhode Island, and a master boat builder at Lowell’s Boat Shop in Massachusetts.
 He began working with NH Heritage in 1996.

-Melissa Coppola, Environmental Information Specialist
+Amy Lamb, Environmental Reviewer/Ecological Information Specialist

 Amy is responsible for reviewing utility, transportation, and construction projects for potential impacts to rare plants and natural communities throughout the state.
 She holds a B.S. in Environmental Science from UNH, and joined the Natural Heritage Bureau in May 2015.
 Previously, she did GIS mapping and forest stewardship planning for a consulting forester in the Lakes Region, and has worked for the Department of Transportation, mapping invasive plants and reviewing projects for environmental impacts.